The NDIS Process

 The NDIA will contact the participant (or their nominee) to begin the planning conversation.
 On most occasions, it is important for carers to attend these meetings as they have a good understanding of the person’s disability and their everyday functioning and support needs.

-Depending on the person's state, territory, and region in which they reside, they may be asked to meet with a NDIA Planner, Local Area Coordinator or support coordinator for their planning meeting.
+Depending on the person's state, territory, and region in which they reside, they may be asked to meet with a NDIA Planner, Local Area Coordinator, Early Childhood partner or Support Coordinator for their planning meeting.
 These meetings can occur either over the phone or face-to-face.
 If you prefer to meet face-to-face, be clear and advocate for this when the planning meeting is being scheduled.

 During the planning meeting, the NDIA will request evidence to show that a person’s disability is permanent and significant.
 They will seek to understand the impact of that person’s disability on their daily lives.
 You can prepare for the meeting with pre-planning activities that are listed on the Carer Checklist.
 Please also read through the section on Support for families and Carers in the NDIS for additional information relevant to your particular caring situation.